Online Reporting System E-Plan

 Incorrectly Estimating Quantity of Reportable Substances

 It’s important to look at all chemicals across your equipment, departments, and processes.
-You also need to aggregate extremely hazardous substances that may exist at your facility in different capacities.
-For example, sulfuric acid could be stored in a drum.
-Also, if you have lead-acid batteries, you will need to take into account the sulfuric acid housed in the lead-acid batteries (if they are not exempt).
+You also need to aggregate extremely hazardous substances that may exist at your facility in different forms and containers prior to evaluating them against the reporting threshold.
+For example, sulfuric acid, an Extremely Hazardous Substance, could be stored in a drum; if you have lead-acid batteries, you would need to take into account the sulfuric acid in the lead-acid batteries and add those amounts before comparing it to the sulfuric acid reporting threshold

 Misclassifying Substances

-Be sure to check the EPA list of lists to double check if chemicals stored at your facility are an extremely hazardous substance (EHS).
+Be sure to check the EPA list of lists to double-check if chemicals stored at your facility are or contain an extremely hazardous substance (EHS)

 Failing to Keep Up-To-Date with Changes in Regulations